Walmart trims layaway fee to $5 from $15 after shoppers complain

+* Toys R Us to offer free layaway for all orders by Oct.
+31

-(Reuters) - Wal-Mart Stores Inc (WMT.N) is trimming the fee for this year’s U.S. holiday season layaway plan back to $5 after customers complained that the new $15 fee it announced two weeks ago was too high.
+Sept 4 (Reuters) - Wal-Mart Stores Inc is trimming the fee for this year’s U.S. holiday season layaway plan back to $5 after customers complained that the new $15 fee it announced two weeks ago was too high.

 Layaway, which allows a customer to keep a product on hold at the store and pay for it over time, helped boost holiday sales for Walmart when it brought the service back in 2011 after a five-year hiatus.